Field and Clinical Experiences

 Fieldwork hours serve three main purposes:

-- They provide teacher candidates with an opportunity to get into schools and programs immediately upon entering the program for observation and examination of classroom phenomena.
+1. They provide teacher candidates with an opportunity to get into schools and programs immediately upon entering the program for observation, planning, instruction, and assessment.

 The required fieldwork courses are: